ThunkDeep/EMAIndicator/README.md

 7. **Compile** by pressing F5 or clicking the Compile button
 8. The indicator will now appear in your Indicators list

+> **Note**: This repository includes a lightweight `SimpleVWAP` indicator used
+> by the strategy.
+It is named differently to avoid conflicts with NinjaTrader's
+> built-in Order Flow VWAP.
+Import `SimpleVWAP.cs` if you don't already have a
+> VWAP indicator available.

 ## 🔧 Configuration

 ### Basic Parameters